Located on the north bank of the Qiantang River, the city is known for its scenic mountain ranges, rolling green hills, and the famous Xi (West) Lake.

 Find souvenirs along Hefang Street

-A typical China itinerary should include a stop at a local shopping street.
+Almost any trip itinerary to China will include a stop at a historical local shopping street.
 In Hangzhou, Hefang Street is the preferred tourist destination for finding souvenirs, trinkets, and handmade goods.

 While many pedestrian shopping streets have become havens for brand-name stores, Hefang Street still has small stalls with local vendors selling authentic Chinese crafts.